-- You can pick your daughter up at the end of the day (4 p.m.) - If your daughter is registered for aftercare you can pick her up no later than 5:30 p.m. - Once you enter Camp Windy Meadows, you will be directed by camp staff to the parking lot. - Parents/guardians and family members will be required to stay in or stand next to their vehicles.
-Please remember to wear your mask. - Everyone will need to show photo identification.
+- You can pick your daughter up at the end of the day (4 p.m.) - If your daughter is registered for aftercare you can pick her up no later than 5:30 p.m. - Once you enter Camp Windy Meadows, you will be directed by camp staff to the parking lot. - Parents/guardians and family members will be required to stay in or stand next to their vehicles. - Everyone will need to show photo identification.
 Campers will not be released without it.
 Please inform everyone on your list.
-Please don't forget to include yourself (parent/quardian) - Our staff will only release campers to those indicated on the pick-up form.
+Please don't forget to include yourself (parent/guardian) - Our staff will only release campers to those indicated on the pick-up form.
 No Exceptions!!! - Your daughter will be escorted back to her family vehicle by a Camp Windy Meadows staff member.